KushalSirsat/sevak-application/README.md

 # women_safety_app

-A cross Plateform Application which can run on android and as well as IOS devices with help of Dart Language.

-A women safety application is a mobile application designed to enhance the safety and security of women.
-It aims to provide an immediate response to women who feel threatened or endangered in any way.
-The application typically includes features such as emergency alerts, GPS tracking, and  SOS feature that can be used to quickly alert family and friends, emergency services, or any pre-set contacts.This application also include many safely tips and tricks for women to practice the moves so that she can prevent herself from any attacks.
-This application will also play one police siren sound so that the attackers will get threatened.
-This women's safety app will also alert nearby Police station to notify about her safety issues along with location of the user's phone and the Audio recording upto 2-3 minutes which will automatically get recorded once the phone starts shaking.
-This application also helps the user to highlight the nearby places /area where crime rate is high and not to visit that place and to be cautious about the surrounding environment.
+Create a cross-platform application using Dart language that operates seamlessly on both Android and iOS devices, specifically designed to enhance the safety and security of women.
+This app aims to provide immediate assistance to women who feel threatened or endangered.
+Key features include emergency alerts, GPS tracking, and an SOS feature for quick notifications to family, friends, or emergency services.

+Additionally, the application offers safety tips and self-defense techniques for women, encouraging them to practice preventive measures.
+To intimidate potential threats, the app includes a police siren sound.
+In case of an emergency, the app automatically notifies the nearby police station, providing the user's location and recording audio for 2-3 minutes when the phone detects shaking.

+Moreover, the app assists users in identifying high-crime areas and advises against visiting such places, promoting awareness of the surrounding environment.
+This comprehensive women's safety application aims to empower and protect users through a range of features and practical tips.

 # Features:
 1. Track Location